truechain/TIPs/tip-1.md

 ## Excute

-VM excutes the transaction and deducts the transaction fee from payer accout.
+VM excutes the transaction and deducts the transaction fee from payer account.

 # Implementation